MOST MAJOR INSURANCE PLANS ACCEPTED, INCLUDING some MEDICAID

 Doctors and surgeons trained to perform cesarean sections, vacuum or forcep deliveries, and other procedures in more complex pregnancies.
 Some OBs further specialize to become Maternal Fetal Medicine (MFM) specialists or perinatologists.

-At Millie, hospital-based OB-GYNs co-manage care alongside Millie midwives when additional expertise is needed to manage your pregnancy.
+At Millie, clinic and hospital-based OB-GYNs co-manage care alongside Millie midwives when additional expertise is needed to manage your pregnancy.

 Doulas